Fujifilm GFX100RF Review

 File Sizes

-The uncompressed RAW file sizes hover around 120 MB per photo captured with the GFX100RF, which caused my M1 MacBook Pro to slow down when scrolling through photos.
+The uncompressed RAW file sizes hover around 120 MB per photo, which slowed my M1 MacBook Pro (16 GB RAM) when scrolling through photos.
 I also had to deal with the spinning disc, which is annoying and slows down the editing process.

-Speaking of file sizes, this will increase the demand on SD card sizes, hard disk space, and backup routines.
-I look forward to trying lossless compressed files later to see if this will help slightly.
+Speaking of file sizes, this will increase demand for SD cards, hard disk space, and backup routines.
+I look forward to trying lossless-compressed files later to see if this helps slightly.
 I will report back on this.

 My Leica SL2-S files are about 45 MB, Nikon Z6 III files are 18 MB, and Fujifilm X-Pro2 files are 25 MB.
 None of these cameras causes a slowdown in post-production with my current laptop.